-Using a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you may expect, it won’t work correctly or at all if you see an error code show up.
-The specific error code provides useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much faster.
+Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Let's consider seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you might solve it and the estimated cost to do so.
-Don't forget that while the price will ultimately be dependent on the precise Nest model, you can anticipate paying around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific hardware required to wrap up repairs.
+Listed below are seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you can address it and the projected cost to do so.
+Don’t forget that while the price will ultimately be dependent on the exact Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the problem is fixed.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they locate the root of the problem.
+A professional technician will examine electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.

-They’ll disconnect the power and gradually check each wire, seeing to it that they are fully inserted into the connector with the proper amount of exposed copper.
-Once they locate the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and slowly look at each wire, seeing to it that they are fully attached into the connector with the correct amount of uncovered copper.
+When they find the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually shut down.
-Assuming the breakers are on, you can inspect a couple of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Presuming the breakers are on, you can examine a handful of other places before calling a professional technician.

-Since this error can drain your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re facing.
-You can detach the thermostat from its base and supply power by using a USB cable.
-In the event it reveals error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will probably be best to contact a pro.
+As this error can deplete your thermostat’s battery, the first step might be providing enough power to figure out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power through a USB cable.
+If it presents error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician will carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+The technician should carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 show up.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off as soon as possible.
-You can then get in touch with a professional technician with the appropriate experience detecting and solving electrical damage.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience detecting and resolving electrical problems.

 e73 – Critical